coglinev3/ansible-development/docs/vagrantfile.md

 - **hostmanager_manage_host**: Update the `hosts` file on the hosts's machine.
 - **hostmanager_include_offline**: If the attribute is set to `true`, boxes that are up or have a private ip configured will be added to the hosts file.
 - **vbguest_auto_update**: Set vbguest_auto_update to `false`, if you do NOT want to check the correct version of VirtualBox Guest Additions on the guest system when booting the machine
+- **dynamic_inventory**: If `dynamic_inventory` is set to *true* the file `provisioning/vagrant.ini` will be uses as the Ansible inventory file.
+It will be dynamicly build, which is recommended.
+This way, you can add or remove new hosts in [boxes.yml](#define-vagrant-boxes) without having to worry about customizing the Ansible inventory file too.
+If `dynamic_inventory` is set to *false* `provisioning/inventory.ini` will be used as inventory file.
+You have to change this file manualy every time you add or remove new hosts (Ansible Clients).

 !!! attention "Update the hosts file on the hosts's machine."